noop-inc/documentation/src/content/docs/amazon-dynamo-db.md

 ---

-title: "Amazon DynamoDB"
+title: 'Amazon DynamoDB'
-description: "How to connect NoSQL database Amazon Dynamo to Noop Components."
+description: 'How to connect NoSQL database Amazon Dynamo to Noop Components.'
-slug: "amazon-dynamo-db"
+slug: 'amazon-dynamo-db'
-section: "resources"
+section: 'resources'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 20
 ---

 The Amazon DynamoDB Resource is a NoSQL database solution for the Noop platform.
 It provides a no-configuration way to connect application services to the “Fast and flexible NoSQL database service for any scale,” [DynamoDB](https://aws.amazon.com/pm/dynamodb/).